Skin Tag Removal

 Why do Skin Tags occur?

-Anyone can develop skin tags, but they are particularly common in older people.
-Some people develop them for no apparent reason.
+Anyone can develop skin tags, but they are particularly common in older people, and some develop them for no apparent reason.

 Skin tags often grow where skin rubs against skin or clothing.
-Which would explain why they tend to affect overweight people who have excess folds of skin and skin chafing.
+This would explain why they tend to affect overweight people who have excess folds of skin and skin chafing.

 When skin tags can be a problem